Ymatigoosa/cv/cv.en.md

 `PHP`, `Javascript `

 Moodle is a free and open-source learning management system.
-Preg question type is a module that provides opportunity to use regular expressions to for checking aswers for test questions.
+Preg question type is a module that provides opportunity to use regular expressions to for checking answers for test questions.

 I was a creator of interactive javascript dialog that helps teachers to write regular expressions and module that generates text description of a regular expression in a natural language.